Dynatrace/perform-2022-hotday/mastering-business-transactions/lab-guide/content/01_hands-on 01/index.md

 1. Click on "Add goal"

 ### 4) Create dashboard
-1. Start a new dashboard called "Mastering Business Transactions"
 1. In the main menu, open group "Observe and explore"
 1. Click on "Dashboards"
 1. Click on "Create dashboard"
+1. Type "Mastering Business Transactions" as the name
-1. In the tile filter, type "key"
+3. In the tile filter, type "key"
-1. Find the "Key user action" tile
+4. Find the "Key user action" tile
-1. Either drag and drop or double-click it
+5. Either drag and drop or double-click it
-1. Select application and key user action names
+6. Select application and key user action names
-1. Repeat for the "book now" user action
+7. Repeat for the "book now" user action
-1. In the tile filter, type "conversion"
+8. In the tile filter, type "conversion"
-1. Find the "Conversion goal" tile
+9. Find the "Conversion goal" tile
-1. Either drag and drop or double-click it
+10. Either drag and drop or double-click it